 The best budget GPU is the one that fits your budget.
 I know I’ve already said it, but it is true.
 The budget GPUs on this list represent some of the best budget GPU options available to you.
 You can see what your budget gets you, as well as what you might need to part with to jump to the next GPU level.

 It also shows that you don’t need to spend a fortune to grab a powerful GPU.
 Did you just buy a new GPU?
-Then you may be interested in seven demanding PC games that’ll test the limits of your GPU.
+Then you may be interested in how to test your graphics card stability or seven demanding PC games that’ll test the limits of your GPU .